rux-lang/Web/src/docs/statements/for.md

 ## Iterating a Collection

-A `for` loop walks a [slice](/docs/slices/overview) element by element, in order.
+A `for` loop walks an [array](/docs/arrays/overview) or [slice](/docs/slices/overview) element by element, in order.
 The loop variable holds each element directly — no index bookkeeping is required:

 ```rux
 let nums = [1, 2, 3, 4, 5];